 The Heritage Run – St John’s

 This 500 km loop in Newfoundland is possibly one of my favorites in the country and as a nature lover, it totally fit the bill for what we were looking for.
 There is the perfect balance of isolation and small towns on this trek and with lots of camping spots along the way too so that you can pitch up wherever you like.
+Make sure you bring all the necessary camping gear when spending the night outdoors.
 The attraction of this route is the many historical sites along the way – hence the name Heritage Run – and throughout the route you will also see spectacular views as you weave through the Burin Peninsula.

 Columbia Icefields – Edmonton